index-wallet/IW-cadCAD/README.md

 `vendor_customer_ratio`: If `topology_type` is `vendor_customer`, this is the ratio of customers to vendors.
 Must be at least `1`.
 If for example `5`, there are 5 customers for every vendor.
 This is an attempted ratio, so if you only have `9` agents, and `vendor_customer_ratio` is `5`, you will have `1` vendor and `9` customers.
 The script will tell you if this happens via `logging.warning`

-`is_debug`: If `true`, runs the simulation in single core mode and "try's to" prints out debug information, otherwise runs local mode with no debug information outside of step progress
+`is_debug`: If `true`, runs the simulation in single core mode and "try's" prints out debug information, otherwise runs local mode with no debug information outside of step progress